q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Quantum Doubles and Casimir operators

-In \cite{IP}) there was exhibited a way to associate a central element of the algebra $\LL(R)$ with any element of the Hecke algebra $H_k(q)$ (and even more, of the group algebra of the braid group).
+In \cite{IP} there was exhibited a way to associate a central element of the RE algebra with any element of the Hecke algebra $H_k(q)$ (and even more, of the group algebra of the braid group).
 We introduce some of these central elements.
-First, observe that for a generic $q$ the representation theory of the Hecke algebra $H_k(q)$ is similar to that of the group algebra $\C[S_k]$ of the symmetric group.
-In particular, for any partition $\la=(\la_1\geq \la_2\geq \dots \geq \la_k)$ of the positive integer $k$ and any standard tableau (denoted $a$) there exists a primitive idempotent $P_{(\la, a)}\in H_k(q)$.
-It gives rise to an idempotent matrix (projector) in the $R$-matrix representation.
-We denote this projector $P_{(\la, a)}(R)$.

-According to \cite{IP} the corresponding central element of the algebra $\LL(R)$ is defined as follows: \be s_{\la}(M)=\Tr_{R(1\dots k)}\,(P_{(\la, a)}(R)M_1M_{\ov 2}\dots M_{\ov k}). \ee As was shown in \cite{OP}, the primitive idempotents $P_{(\la, a)}$ and $P_{(\la, a')}$, corresponding to different tableaux $a$ and $a'$ of the same diagram $\lambda$, are conjugated in the Hecke algebra, i.e. there is an invertible element $c\in H_k(q)$ (this element depends on the tableaux $a$ and $a'$) such that $P_{(\la, a)}\, c=c\,P_{(\la, a')}$.
-This property entails that the element $s_{\la}(M)$ does not depend on the tableau $a$.
-For this reason we omit ``a" in its notation.
-We call the elements $s_{\la}(M)$ $q$-Schur (or simply Schur) polynomials.
-If $\la$ is a one-row (resp., a one-column) diagram, we get {\em complete} (resp., {\em elementary}) {\em symmetric polynomial}.
-In this case the projectors $P_{(\la, a)}$ are called respectively $R$-symmetrizers and $R$-skew-sym\-met\-ri\-zers.
+First of all, we note that for a generic $q$ the Hecke algebra $H_k(q)$ is isomorphic to the group algebra $\C[S_k]$ of the symmetric group, therefore its representation theory is the same as that of the symmetric group.
+In particular, to any partition $\la=(\la_1\geq \la_2\geq \dots \geq \la_k)$ of the integer $k$ we put into correspondence a set of primitive idempotents $P_{(\la,a)}\in H_k(q)$ enumerated by the standard Young tables $(\lambda,a)$ constructed for the Young diagram of the partition $\lambda$.
+Here the index $a$ indicates different standard tables $(\lambda ,a)$ with respect to some ordering.
+In the $R$-matrix representations these idempotents turn into orthogonal projection operators which we denote as $P_{(\la, a)}(R)$.